cs-open-project/projectsfound/README.md

 介绍: A distributed data integration framework that simplifies common aspects of big data integration such as data ingestion, replication, organization and lifecycle management for both streaming and batch data ecosystems.

+### Grails

+Description: Grails is a powerful Groovy-based web application framework for the JVM built on top of Spring Boot that has many plugins to further extend its functionality.

+介绍: A powerful Groovy-based web application framework for the JVM built on top of Spring Boot

 ### Gravitino

 Description: Gravitino is a high-performance, geo-distributed, and federated metadata like designed to manage metadata seamlessly across diverse data sources, vendors, and regions.
 Its primary goal is to provide users with unified metadata access for both data and AI assets.